Characters: Persona Recurring

 … As another human.

-- Evil Albino: His "Time Count" form has pale white skin and white hair.
+- Evil Albino: His "Time Count" form has pale skin and even paler hair.

 - Evil All Along: He helped the heroes as the Time Count but did that only to make his plans go smoothly.